Governor Brendan T. Byrne Biography

 The Governor also proposed new tax incentives for urban investment, which later were adopted through passage of the State enterprise zone program.
 After he left office in January 1982, Governor Byrne became a senior partner with the law firm currently known as Carella, Byrne, Bain, Gilfillan, Cecchi, Stewart & Olstein in Roseland, which includes Charles Carella, who had served as the Governor’s executive secretary and executive director of the New Jersey Lottery Commission during his Administration.

 Governor Byrne also has served on the boards of directors of several corporations and nonprofit organizations, including The Prudential Life Insurance Company of America; Chelsea GA; Carvel Foundation; Elizabethtown Water Company; Jamesway Corporation; Mack-Cali Realty Company; New Jersey Chamber of Commerce; and the editorial board of the New Jersey Law Journal.

 Governor Byrne also has taught courses in political leadership and New Jersey government at Princeton University and Rutgers University and lectured at several other universities and colleges.

 Governor Byrne and his first wife, Jean Featherly Byrne, had seven children: Brendan Thomas Byrne Jr., born June 9, 1954; Susan, March 23, 1956 (deceased June 27, 2006); Nancy, November 10, 1957; Timothy, June 6, 1961; Mary Anne, August 13, 1963; Barbara, February 11, 1967; and William, September 27, 1969.

 Governor Byrne’s first marriage to Jean Featherly Byrne ended in divorce.
-He is now married to Ruthi Zinn Byrne, who is president of Zinn, Graves & Field, a public relations firm.
-He recently celebrated his 90th birthday on April 1, 2014.
+He later married Ruthi Zinn Byrne, president of Zinn, Graves & Field, a public relations firm.
+Governor Byrne died on January 4, 2018, at the age of 93.